molpopgen/fwdpy/README.rst

 1. Cython_, which is a package allowing C++ and Python to work together
 2. fwdpp_, which is a C++11 template library for implementing efficient population genetic simulations
+3. libsequence_, which is a C++11 library for population genetic calculations.
-3. gsl_, which is a C-language library for numerical methods.
+4. gsl_, which is a C-language library for numerical methods.
 This package uses the GSL random number generation system plus several other features.

+..note:: libsequence_ is only used internally for some format conversions and other operations.

 Please note that this package is likely to be quite unstable/actively developed.